-Many grievances can be resolved informally.
-However, if this is not possible, an employee may consider raising a formal grievance to their employer in an attempt to resolve the situation.
+Thankfully, many grievances can be resolved informally.
+However, if this is not possible, an employee may choose to raise a formal grievance to their employer in an attempt to resolve the situation.

-However, to avoid possible costly and time-consuming employment tribunal claims and to help defend the employer in any potential employment tribunal claims, some employers also choose to investigate these grievances - this would be our recommendation.
+However, to avoid possible costly and time-consuming employment tribunal claims and to help defend the employer in any potential employment tribunal claims, the majority of employers choose to investigate these grievances - this would be our recommendation.

 ACAS Code of Practice